jaspector

 Building permit required for all new construction, additions, structural alterations, re-roofing (except in-kind replacement), demolition over 200 sq ft, change of occupancy, ADUs, detached garages, carports, barns, agricultural buildings, decks, retaining walls over 4 feet, fences over 6 feet, pools and spas, manufactured home placement, electrical panels and service upgrades, mechanical system replacements, and solar/photovoltaic installations.

-Typical processing time is 2-6 weeks for standard residential; 8-12 weeks for commercial or complex projects.
+Building permit processing times in unincorporated Taos County, NM typically run 2-6 weeks for standard residential; 8-12 weeks for commercial or complex projects.
 Times may be longer during high construction season..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Taos County, NM.
 The following work is generally exempt: Cosmetic repairs not affecting structural elements; Painting; Floor replacement in kind; Cabinet installation; Like-for-like fixture replacement not requiring new rough-in work; Portable structures under 200 sq ft on skids with no permanent foundation (confirm with LUA).
 Note: Portable structures under 200 sq ft should be confirmed with LUA before construction.
 Exempt from building permit does not mean exempt from zoning and planning requirements.
+When in doubt, confirm with the local building department before starting work.